 Golden Pass is a partnership of leading energy companies with a successful record of producing, shipping and marketing natural gas globally.
-Golden Pass includes three specific businesses located in Texas – an existing LNG import facility (Golden Pass Terminal), an existing pipeline system (Golden Pass Pipeline) and Golden Pass Products, a proposed expansion of our current facilities that would allow Golden Pass to export LNG.
+Golden Pass includes three specific businesses located in Texas – an existing LNG import facility, an existing pipeline system and an expansion of our current facilities that will allow Golden Pass to export LNG.
 The Golden Pass LNG import terminal and pipeline were completed and became operational in 2010.

 The project would be an approximately $10 billion investment on the Gulf Coast, generating billions of dollars of economic growth at local, state and national levels and millions of dollars in taxes to local, state and federal governments.
-According to a study performed by The Perryman Group, GPP’s investment could create approximately $31 billion in U.S. economic gains (gross product) and $4.6 billion in taxes for the U.S at local, state and national levels.
+According to a study performed by The Perryman Group, Golden Pass LNG’s investment could generate approximately $31 billion in U.S. economic gains (gross product) and $4.6 billion in taxes for the U.S at local, state and national levels.

 Project shareholders include affiliates of Qatar Petroleum (70%) and ExxonMobil (30%).

-The expanded facility’s estimated send-out capacity would be approximately 15.6 million tons of LNG per year.
+The expanded facility’s estimated send-out capacity would be around 16 million tons of LNG per year.

-Yes, the facility is an expansion of the existing infrastructure.
-It would sit adjacent to, and be connected with, the existing terminal, and it would utilize the existing tanks, berths and pipeline infrastructure.
-The expansion project would leverage the facility's existing industrial footprint, minimizing environmental and community impact.
+Yes, the facility is an expansion of Golden Pass LNG’s existing infrastructure.
+It will sit adjacent to, and be connected with, the existing terminal, and it will utilize the existing tanks, berths and pipeline infrastructure.
+The expansion project will leverage the existing industrial footprint, minimizing environmental and community effects.

-Yes, the terminal will maintain the existing import infrastructure.
+Yes, the terminal will maintain its existing import infrastructure.

-The proposed project requires numerous federal, state and local permits before construction and operation.
+The proposed project required numerous federal, state and local permits before construction and operation could begin.
 Federal permits must be obtained from the Department of Energy and the Federal Energy Regulatory Commission.
 DOE permits are required for export shipments and under the Natural Gas Act.
 FERC has the final authority to approve the siting of facilities for import or export of natural gas.

-Golden Pass has received approval from FERC and from the DOE to export to nations that have Free Trade Agreements with the United States and Non-Free Trade Agreement countries.
+Golden Pass is authorized by FERC and the DOE to export to nations that have Free Trade Agreements with the United States and Non-Free Trade Agreement countries.

 The project would be an approximately $10 billion investment in infrastructure on the Gulf Coast, which would generate billions of dollars of economic growth at local, state and national levels and millions of dollars in taxes to local, state and federal governments.

-According to a study by The Perryman Group, Golden Pass’s investment could create approximately $31 billion in U.S. economic gains (gross product) at local, state and national levels over the life of the project.
-This project represents a significant opportunity for investment and economic output.
-The approximately $10 billion investment in infrastructure to build the facility could generate an estimated $20 billion in national gross product during the five-year construction phase, and an estimated $460 million in national gross product annually over the life of the facility (approximately 25 years).
+According to a study by The Perryman Group, Golden Pass’s investment could generate approximately $31 billion in U.S. economic gains (gross product) at local, state and national levels over the life of the project.

-The natural gas would be expected to come from domestic sources.
+The natural gas would come from domestic sources.

-Golden Pass has received approval from the U.S. Department of Energy to export LNG to countries with Free Trade Agreements (FTAs) with the United States.
-Golden Pass has also received permission to sell to non-FTA countries.
+Golden Pass has received approval from the U.S. Department of Energy to export LNG to countries with Free Trade Agreements (FTAs) and non-Free Trade Agreements (nFTA) with the United States.

 A free trade agreement is an agreement between countries that eliminates tariffs, import quotas and preferences on most goods traded between them.
 Trade agreements reduce barriers to U.S. exports, protect U.S. interests and enhance the rule of law in the FTA partner country.
 The reduction of trade barriers and the creation of a more stable and transparent trading and investment environment make it easier and cheaper for U.S. companies to export their products and services to trading partner markets.